Website powered by Dutch windmills

 MICROCARD: Numerical modeling of cardiac electrophysiology at the cellular scale

-MICROCARD is a European research project project to build software that can simulate cardiac electrophysiology using whole-heart models with sub-cellular resolution, on future "exascale" supercomputers.
+MICROCARD is a European research project to build software that can simulate cardiac electrophysiology using whole-heart models with sub-cellular resolution, on future "exascale" supercomputers.
 It is funded by EuroHPC call Towards Extreme Scale Technologies and Applications.
 The project will start in April 2021

 Cardiovascular diseases are the most frequent cause of death worldwide and half of these deaths are due to cardiac arrhythmia, disorders of the heart's electrical synchronization system.
 Computer models are essential to understand the behaviour of this complex system and its diseases.
 These models are already very sophisticated and widely used, but currently they are not powerful enough to take the heart's (2 billion!) individual cells into account.
 They must therefore assume that hundreds of cells are doing approximately the same thing.
 Due to this limitation, current models cannot represent the events in aging and structurally diseased hearts, in which reduced electrical coupling leads to large differences in behaviour between neigbouring cells, with possibly fatal consequences.